Carson Sexual Harassment Lawyer

 If you have suffered from an aggravated sexual assault, be sure to first make contact with your local police or a crisis hotline, followed up by reporting the incident to the authorities.
 If applicable, it would also be wise to approach a healthcare provider or emergency services to receive proper medical attention.
 Additionally, you can take precautionary measures by seeking a restraining order against your offender.

-Before you prepare to file a harassment report with your employer, contact a lawyer who deals with cases of workplace sexual harassment.
+Before you prepare to file a harassment report with your employer, contact an employment lawyer who deals with cases of workplace sexual harassment.
 They have knowledge and experience that can assist you in knowing what to include in your report and other methods of effective action.

 Your employee handbook or other database should offer at least one way to begin documentation of your harassment.
 This may include applicable forms to fill out and send in or contact information for designated and relevant staff.
 In California, employers are obligated to respond to all complaints equally and earnestly– whether informal or formal, verbal or written.